xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

     AcquireToMatchBuffer $buffer

 This is a new command, available in 3.8 beta Dec 10th, 2019 built and later.
-It doesn't two things: 1) take a shot using the exact condition of what in the reference buffer for mag, beam condition, binning, exposure time etc.; 2) make the shot the same size of what in the reference buffer, by cropping if necessary.
+It does two things: 1) take a shot using the exact condition of what in the reference buffer for mag, beam condition, binning, exposure time etc.; 2) make the final image the same size as what in the reference buffer, by cropping if necessary.
 I used to have to do this in a lenthy script using two functions.

 .. code-block:: ruby